ECheynet/skewWindSim/README.md

 -   The function WindToBridgeBase, which projects the horizontal wind field (u,v) onto the structural elements.
 This leads to a wind field (vx0,vy0).
 The name of the function "WindToBridgeBase" comes from the fact that it was first applied for the case of a horizontal bridge deck.

+-   The function PlotWindProjection, which shows the wind speed components (u,v) and (ux0,vy0) in the wind-based coordinate system and the structure-based coorindate system

 -   The function frictionVelocity, which estimate the friction velocity from the simulated velocity histories.

 -   The function plotSPectra, which compares the target and simulated velocity spectra.

 -  The function coherence, which provides the co-coherence and quad-coherence estimates.

 -   The functions plotCoh_diamond and plotQuadCoh_diamond, which are used in the tutorial only and compare the target and estimated co-coherence and quad-coherence, respectively

 This is the first version of the submission.
 Some bugs may still be present.
 Any question or comment is welcome